Anauine/DU-MachineControl/README.md

 # MachineControl Instructions:
 - 1.Paste MachineControl.lua script to a programming board.
 - 2.Link receiver note:"must be assigned to slot1."
-- 3.Link screen, tile pad, and emitter to the programming board.
+- 3.Link screen, and emitter to the programming board.

 # MachineUpdateControl Instructions:
 - 1.Paste MachineControl.lua script to a programming board.